ignasi35/maven-continous-test-plugin/README.md

 The fllowing is incomplete but is more or less prioritized from higher to lower priority.

+*TODO*: enter an infinite loop until a certain key is pressed.

+*TODO*: provide colored feedback so it's easie to see if tests passed or failed.

 *TODO*: move this *TODO*s into GitHub Issues.

 *TODO*: detect file change (use sbt's approach of scanning folder every 200ms)